bit-nap/eStore-Project-Fall-2022/docs/DesignDoc.md

 In the same page, a user can select the number of sodas and/or popcorn to purchase for the same screening.
 The user can then finalize their purchase and is displayed a page with information about their order, the screening they have purchased tickets for.

 There is a navigation header at the top of the webpage that contains the website title, a welcome splash text with the username, and buttons based on the user logged in with the following functionality:
-- The Login button routes to a page that allows a user to create an account, and sign into their account.
+- The Login button routes to a page that allows a user to create an account, and sign in to their account.
 - When logged in, the Login button turns into a Logout button.
 - When logged in, a Home button to route to the landing page.
 - When logged in, an Order button to route to a page that contains the user's purchase history and details of each order.